 Il Vangelo secondo Matteo

-Can you imagine a less likely candidate to make what many people still consider, after more than forty years, the greatest and most moving film about Jesus Christ?
+Can you imagine a less likely candidate to make what some people still consider, after more than a half century, the greatest and most moving film about Jesus Christ?
 Pasolini was not only gay, a Marxist and a devout atheist, but his previous novels and films had been about the squalor and brutality of modern Roman slum life.
-Even worse, he had just been arrested on charges of blasphemy for his depiction of a most un-Christ-like Jesus in the short satirical film, "La Ricotta;" happily, the sentence was suspended.
-Following a summary of the film, I will look at its unique beauty and power, and explore how Pasolini's vision of Jesus connects with the vision of Saint Matthew's Gospel.
+On top of that, he had just been arrested on charges of blasphemy for his depiction of a most un-Christ-like Jesus in the short satirical film, “La Ricotta;” happily, the sentence was suspended.
+Following a summary of the film, I will look at its unique beauty and power, and explore how Pasolini’s vision of Jesus connects with the vision of Matthew’s Gospel [multiple translations, free online].

 The film, divided into two parts, follows the Gospel closely.
 It begins with a wordless scene (dialogue or narration is used only when it is found in the Bible) between the pregnant Mary (Margherita Caruso) standing before her puzzled husband Joseph (Marcello Morante), who has not yet slept with her.
 Joseph leaves his home until an angel (Rossana Di Rocco) convinces him otherwise, saying that Mary is still a virgin and that she will give birth to a man, to be named Jesus, who will save the world.
 We next see the birth of Jesus; the three wise men bringing him gifts; Joseph, Mary and their baby fleeing to Egypt to avoid Herod the Great’s slaughter of all male infants in an attempt to stave off a prophecy.
 Several years later, we see John the Baptist (Mario Socrate) announce the messiah’s coming to a crowd of followers; when Jesus asks to be baptized, John kneels at his feet.
 Next the film shows Jesus in the wilderness where the devil, in human form, tempts him in vain for forty days.
 Jesus then chooses the apostles and travels with them, preaching, healing the sick, and performing such miracles as walking on water.
 Pasolini includes only one major sequence not directly involving Jesus, although it is in the Gospel: the death of John the Baptist.